-What does it mean about the Early Childhood Center that the description of what goes on here, what we hope to have happen for the children, and the means by which we try to achieve that, has stayed so remarkably unchanged in 70 years?
+What does it mean about the Early Childhood Center that it has stayed so remarkably unchanged in 70 years?

-I believe that this continuity means that the ECC, like the College of which it is part, holds true to its beliefs, even as each teacher finds his or her own way to put them into practice and as all of them continue to seek new ways of bringing those beliefs to bear on each individual child in the community of the classroom and the school.
+This means that the ECC, like the College of which it is part, holds true to its beliefs, even as each teacher finds his or her own way to put them into practice – and as all teachers seek new ways of bringing those beliefs to bear on each individual child in the community of the classroom and the school.

 Consultant to the Early Childhood Center